TechArchSA/LogMyIP/README.md

-# LogMyIP
+# Log My IP
-A simple service to log consultant IP during engagements
+A simple service to log consultant IP during engagements.

+The application contains 2 files:

+* **logmyip.rb:** The core application
+* **logmyipd.rb:** The daemon, which runs the core application as a service to avoid keep shell/cmd open all the time.

 ## Requirements